carlpersson1/ID2223_lab1/Lab2/readme.md

 ## Ways to further improve the model performance
 Some results of the applied improvements can be found in the training section!
 ### Model-centric approach
+For this approach, the results and improvements used can be found above in the Training section.
 ### Data-centric approach
+For the data-centric approach, the data could be extended with additional voice to text data, which specifically targets the expected words that are going to be used.
+Since, in this case the app helps with pronounciation, it might be a good idea to use very difficult words in the training data, that are rather hard to be pronounced.
+In German there exist a lot of longer words and uncommon pronounicaations.
+Focusing on those improves the model specifically for the use of practicing pronounciation.

 ## Feature engineering pipeline and training pipeline
+The notebook provided already contained most of the code that was needed to build a feature pipeline and training pipeline.
+For the feature pipeline, all the code dealing with the preparation of data was grouped together.
+The process simply starts by either fetching the dataset or if it is already stored in the feature store, loading it and preparing it.
+The feature store is in this case a Google Drive space that is simply connected and loaded to the Colab environment.
+There is functionallity to store the downloaded dataset in the drive, as well as store the processed features.
+They might be very large, so both unprocesses and processed download options are provided.
+The feature pipline connects to the drive, loads the data, processes it if not already done, and prepares it for the model to be used.
+The training pipeline consists of loading the model, preparing it, loading the weights if they are found, and running training.
+In addition an evaluation is run to evaluate the model and optionally can be pushed to HuggingFace Hub, which functions as the model registry.
+The weights stored as checkpoints are also located in the drive, because checkpoints are by default stored in the given output folder found in the training arguments.
+Finally both feature and training pipeline can be run indepdently.